Brutal Russian general led troops that killed civilians

 The Dossier Center found explicit references to specific Russian military units in recent work history databases for 14 of those phone numbers.
 Nine came from units Ukrainian authorities told the AP were under Chaiko’s command.
 The formal wartime command structures for the rest are unclear, but four are from unit 62295, an airborne regiment based in Ivanovo, northeast of Moscow.
 That unit was in Ozera, along Chaiko’s front in the war, according to Russian phone numbers left behind on scraps of paper in Ozera that the Dossier Center traced to specific soldiers.

-Days before the bodies of Voznenko and the others were found mutilated in the garden in Zdvyzhivka, two eyewitnesses spotted Chaiko again, less than a mile down the road at his headquarters in the village.
+Days before the bodies of Voznenko and the others were found mutilated in the garden in Zdvyzhivka, two eyewitnesses spotted Chaiko again, about a kilometer (less than a mile) down the road at his headquarters in the village.

 Both men independently identified him as Chaiko when AP and Frontline showed them a photograph of the colonel general in July.